united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/concepts/security/management-console.md

    private key and we encrypt it using your password.
 This means that only you can decrypt it.
 2. The encrypted private key and your hashed password are stored in our database.
-3. When you login to the Management Console, we verify your password and check if it can decrypt the private key, in order to authenticate you.
+3. When you login to the Management Console, the encrypted private key associated with your user is downloaded to your browser and decrypted using your password.
+This ensures that your password is never sent to our server, and that the private key is only available to you.
 4. When you add a new UMH instance to the Management Console, it generates a token that the Management Companion (aka your instance) will use to authenticate itself.
 This token works the same way as your user password: it